babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 ; client when making requests to the remote signer Timeout = 2s

-; if true, covenant will use the remote signer to sign transactions RemoteSignerEnabled = true
 ```

 Below are brief explanations of the configuration entries: